Mosaic Ranks #97 on the 2024 Deloitte Technology Fast 500™!

 In practice, there are certain aspects of the budget where a long-term, strategic planning process makes the most sense.
 Planning your sales and marketing expenses is a good example.
 Say your company’s top-line plan includes a goal to hit $10 million in revenue next year.
 With the end goal in mind, you can start planning backwards for how to achieve that outcome.

 For example, $10 million in revenue over the course of the year shakes out to ~$2 million per quarter.
-If the company has closed-won rate of 20%, marketing and sales would need to create a pipeline of $10 million per quarter to hit that target.
+If the company has a closed-won rate of 20%, marketing and sales would need to create a pipeline of $10 million per quarter to hit that target.

 From there, look at your cost per lead (plus sales funnel conversion rate) to determine how much you have to spend to generate that $10 million in the pipeline.